-In 2015, energy giant Invenergy announced its plan to pave over a pristine forest in Burrillville, Rhode Island, to build a 900-megawatt fracked gas power plant.
-The plant size and scope immediately set off alarm bells at CLF’s Providence office.
-With coal plants across New England shutting down, thanks in large part to CLF’s campaign…
+In 2015, energy giant Invenergy announced its plan to pave over a pristine forest in Burrillville, Rhode Island, to build a 1,000-megawatt fracked gas and diesel oil power plant.
+For the next four years, CLF and the town of Burrillville fought to keep the polluting behemoth from being built.

 After a month-long hiatus, the Invenergy Final Hearing has resumed.
 At stake is whether Rhode Island’s Energy Facility Siting Board will grant Invenergy a permit to pave over a forest in Burrillville to build a new fracked gas and diesel oil power plant.